vaughnw128/vaughnw128/README.md

 Hello and welcome to my profile!

 I'm Vaughn.
 Nice to meet you!
-I'm a recent graduate of the Rochester Institute of Technology, and I'm currently a Security Engineer at New Relic.
+I'm a graduate of the Rochester Institute of Technology, and I'm currently a Senior Security Engineer at ???.
 Most of the repositories on my profile are side projects written in Python that I did for fun in my free time, with a few red team tools mixed in as well.
-I primarily program in Python, but I'm working on expanding into Rust and Go.
+I primarily program in Python and Rust, but I'm working on expanding into  Go.

 To contact me either ping me on Discord `@wauhn` or send me an email at `vaughnwoerpel@gmail.com`.
 I'm open to chatting about programming, homelabbing, cooking, anime, manga, you name it :)